sithmel/diogenes/README.md

 Calling a service
 -----------------
-You can call a service using the method getService with the name and the configuration (the same one will be passed as argument to all services).
+You can call a service using the method "run" with the name and the configuration (the same one will be passed as argument to all services).
 ```js
 registry.run("paragraph", {abstractLen: 5, abstractEllipsis: "..."}, function (err, p){
     if (err){